ICMP ping

 ICMP.MovingAvgPingTime(target)

 Moving average of response time from target.
-Time period for moving average calculation is set by MovingAverageTimePeriod agent configuration parameter (see below).
+Time period for moving average calculation is set by the MovingAverageTimePeriod agent configuration parameter (see below).

 Icmp.LastPingTime(target)